Mynxity/Hexapod/README.md

 # Hexapod
-A quic' mg90 hexapod project that has smooth motion without using ball bearings (only screws and 3d printed parts)
+A quick mg90 hexapod project that has smooth motion without using ball bearings (only screws and 3d printed parts)

 #Parts List
 - 18x Mg90 servos [SG90 servos also fit in the slots, but are not recommended because of their unreliable nature]